-Frequency of reports vary from bimonthly to semi-annually, although there are summary reports which are more of a historical nature, covering longer periods.
+Frequency of reports vary from quarterly to annually, although there are summary reports which are more of a historical nature, covering longer periods.
 For a report to be of use in correcting problems in data gathering, it must appear more frequently and be prepared as soon as possible after the end of the period covered.
 The frequency of reports is determined by balancing the study's need for prompt and frequent monitoring with the available resources to generate such reports and the need to accumulate enough data to have an adequate sample size.
 For example, analysis of adjusted means by technician and of repeat measures in anthropometry is not feasible on a monthly basis, but can usefully be done each quarter.
-Digit preference analyses, however, are feasible on a bimonthly basis for blood pressure.